 During the course of their fellowship, fellows assume major responsibility for participating in divisional conferences.
 The rheumatology fellowship at Scripps has two teaching conferences every week on Tuesday and Friday mornings.
 Conference types include journal club, research presentations, clinical case conferences, core curriculum lectures, and a board review course.
 Scripps Clinic and UCSD collaborate in presenting a city-wide Rheumatology Grand Rounds series.

 Fellows also attend biweekly musculoskeletal radiology rounds with fellowship-trained musculoskeletal radiologists to enhance their skill reading plain films and to promote an understanding of the role of complex imaging studies including MRI, CT, and CT/PET in assessing patients with rheumatologic disease.
 Training in musculoskeletal ultrasound was incorporated into the fellowship program in 2012.
-The teaching program and curriculum was recently reorganized around a two-year teaching cycle that guides the rheumatology fellows in a directed program of learning.
+The teaching program and curriculum is organized around a two-year teaching cycle that guides the rheumatology fellows in a directed program of learning.